 Commercial Lime Cordial Doesn’t Taste Good

 If I ask you to picture a bottle of lime cordial, you’ll probably see a neon green bottle with “Rose’s” in big letters.
 Rose’s was the OG lime cordial — its patent was filed back in the late 1800s, and it’s the very same stuff the Brits used at sea, so its authenticity is unimpeachable.
 But in the intervening 150 years, Rose’s cordial recipe has gone from zesty fresh lime preserved in sugar to a mess of high fructose corn syrup, dyes, and preservatives that taste as artificial as they look.
 If you want good lime cordial, you’re going to have to make it yourself.

 A proper lime cordial combines the refreshing sourness of lime juice with the bitter complexity of lime zest, all balanced by the proper proportion of sweetness.
 It’s sublime, easy to make, and can be used in all sorts of cocktails.
 An added benefit of using it in place of fresh lime is that it lasts a lot longer in the fridge, so you’ll have cocktails for weeks if you make a big enough batch.
 Once you’ve got your cordial, making a gimlet with it is a cinch.
 Check out the recipes below.

 Homemade Lime Cordial Recipe

-- Combine peels in a saucepan with 150g (3/4 cup) white sugar and 5 oz.
-(3/4 cup) water and heat on medium, stirring until sugar is dissolved and lime oil is released (about 5 minutes)
+- Combine peels in a saucepan with 150 grams (3/4 cup) white sugar and 5 ounces (3/4 cup) water.
+Heat on medium, stirring until sugar is dissolved and lime oil is released (about 5 minutes).

-- Juice the limes and add juice and contents of saucepan to blender, blend on high for 30 seconds
+- Juice the limes and add juice and contents of the saucepan to a blender.
+Blend on high for 30 seconds.

-- (optional) add 1 oz. of vodka or grain alcohol as a preservative
+- Add 1 ounce of vodka or grain alcohol as a preservative (optional).